noahvogt/slidegen/README.md

 TITLE_FONT_SIZE_STEP = 10
 TITLE_HEIGHT = 160
 TITLEBAR_Y = 65
+TITLEBAR_TRIANGLE_WIDTH = 80
+TITLEBAR_TRIANGLE_HEIGTH = 160
 ```

 Both `TITLEBAR_Y` and `TITLE_HEIGHT` are transformations given in pixels as shown in the following image.
 THE `TITLE_COLOR` gives a color of the song title (in this example, *"Amazing Grace"*) in the accepted color format of ImageMagick, same for the font sizes.
 More in detail, the `MAX_TITLE_FONT_SIZE` is applied when the song title is not too long, but when is the case, slidegen automatically shrinks down the font size in steps of `TITLE_FONT_SIZE_STEP` until it reaches the minimum font size specified by `MIN_TITLE_FONT_SIZE`.
+The dimensions of the triangle on the right of the titlebar can be give in pixel as the height by `TITLEBAR_TRIANGLE_HEIGTH` and as the width by `TITLEBAR_TRIANGLE_WIDTH`.

 ![Titlebar Explanation](media/titlebar.jpg)